anion gap low

 “My anion gap is low but I feel fine.
 Should I worry?”

-Usually there is no need to worry, this is most often an artifact caused by the laboratory.
+Usually there is no need to worry — this is most often an artifact or explained by low albumin.
 This aligns with the JAMA study [4].

 “Can dehydration cause anion gap low?”

-Not usually, in principle however severe dehydration can raise lactate which can raise anion gap, as explained the NEJM review [2].
+Not usually.
+Severe dehydration can raise lactate, which tends to raise the anion gap rather than lower it, as explained in the NEJM review [2].

 “Is anion gap low a sign of kidney failure?”